asagarasu/2Escape/README.md

 # Installation
 We assume that you had some experience with Ocaml.
 If you don't have Ocaml installed, please refer to: http://www.cs.cornell.edu/courses/cs3110/2018sp/install.html

+Install: js_of_ocaml, yojson, nodejs, websocket

 # How it plays
+Comile:
+ make build -> builds GUI.
+ make server -> makes ocaml server.
+Will prompt you for port number. node server.js [ocamlport] [jsport] -> ocamlport is the port you entered earlier.
+You will receive a string with you server's ip.
+ Play: open up index.html.
+You will be asked to input the server's ip address (from the last step) and player id.

 # Sample Screenshots